-Is the syllabus of JEE Main and JEE Advanced same?
+Is the syllabus of JEE Main and JEE Advanced the same?

-I uploaded the wrong photo in my JEE main 2020 application form.
+I uploaded the wrong photo in my JEE Main application form.
 What should I do?

 I got a “Transaction Failed” message while paying the application fee online, but the money was deducted from my account.
 What should I do?